chiragagarwal54/AlumniTrackingSystem/README.md

 18. `python manage.py migrate`
 19. `python manage.py runserver`

-The website is now up and running at `https://localhost:8000/`
+The website is now up and running at `http://localhost:8000/`

+To Check the reak-time chat function you need to install redis.
+Steps to install redis are as follows:

+1. `sudo apt install redis-server`
+2. `sudo nano /etc/redis/redis.conf`
+3. Inside the file find the `supervised` directive and change it to `systemd`.
+It should be set to `no` by     default.
+4. `sudo systemctl restart redis.service`

+To check if redis is working or not:

+1. Type in `redis-cli`
+2. Type `ping`
+3. If it returns `PONG`, then your redis-broker server is running fine.